 I use flaxmeal slurries: 1 part golden flaxmeal to 2 parts hot water

 Do you need to add a binder if you use a store-bought gluten-free flour?

 It depends on the specific brand.
 Some already contain xanthan gum or another binder and some do not.
 You can look on the package ingredient list and see if any binders are listed.
 For example, King Arthur Gluten-Free Multi-Purpose flour is a mix of white rice and brown rice flours, tapioca starch, and potato starch, and does not contain xanthan gum.

 How much gluten-free flour do I need to use?

 Most store-bought gluten-free all-purpose flour mixes are about 1:1 for all-purpose flour, So, if your recipe calls for 2 cups of all-purpose flour, you can substitute 2 cups of the gluten-free flour.
 If the gluten-free flour you are using does not contain a binder (look on the ingredient label), then you’ll also need to add a binder if you are making anything other than muffins, pancakes, or cookies.
 When you start choosing other flours, like coconut flour or tapioca starch, the weights and characteristics are so different it's hard to simply replace the amount cup for cup.
 In those cases, you’re probably better off to follow a recipe that has been specifically developed using those types of flours.

 Tip: To get the best results, it’s good to weigh your flour on a kitchen scale instead of simply measuring it out in a measuring cup.
 One cup of all-purpose wheat flour weighs about 140 grams.
 So when you substitute in your gluten-free flour, keep the cup-for-cup gram weight the same.

-Recipe in photo: Chocolate Layer Cake
+Recipe in photo: Lemon and Vanilla Angel Food Cake